High School Juniors and Seniors

 STUDENT ELECTION OFFICER PROGRAM

-- California law now allows eligible high school students to be appointed to work as Election Officers.
+- California law allows eligible high school students to be appointed to work as Election Officers.
 As Election Officers, students will participate in the operation of a polling place on Election Day.
-For students to be eligible, teachers will nominate qualified students to serve as Election Officers for each election.
-Students must be at least 16 years of age at the time of the election, with at least a 2.5 GPA and be a United States Citizen.
+For students to be eligible, teachers must nominate qualified students to serve as Election Officers for each election.
+Students must be at least 16 years of age at the time of the election, with at least a 2.5 GPA and be a United States Citizen or a legal permanent resident.

-- Inform your students of this unique opportunity to be involved with their government.
+- Inform students of this unique opportunity to be involved with their government.

 - Nominate qualified eligible students to serve as Election Officers.